-The affirmative vote of the holders of $66^2/{3}\%$ of the outstanding shares of all stock entitled to vote at the annual meeting is required for approval of Proposal 3.
+The affirmative vote of the holders of 662/3% of the outstanding shares of all stock entitled to vote at the annual meeting is required for approval of Proposal 3.
 Shares not present at the meeting and shares voting "abstain" effectively count as votes against the amendment.
-Under the Certificate of Incorporation, the affirmative vote of the holders of $66^2/{3}\%$ of the outstanding shares of all stock entitled to vote at the annual meeting is required for approval of the amendments to Article 12.
-Although the affirmative vote of the holders of the holders of the majority of the outstanding shares of common stock entitled to vote at the annual meeting, assuming a quorum is present, is necessary for approval of the amendment to repeal Article 7, the company has proposed to repeal this provision in conjunction with the other amendments set forth in Proposal 3, and therefore will repeal Article 7 only if Proposal 3 is approved by the affirmative vote of the holders of $66^2/{3}\%$ of the outstanding shares to the Certificate of Incorporation will become effective upon filing the Third Restated Certificate of Incorporation with the Delaware Secretary of State.
+Under the Certificate of Incorporation, the affirmative vote of the holders of 662/3% of the outstanding shares of all stock entitled to vote at the annual meeting is required for approval of the amendments to Article 12.
+Although the affirmative vote of the holders of the majority of the outstanding shares of common stock entitled to vote at the annual meeting, assuming a quorum is present, is necessary for approval of the amendment to repeal Article 7, the company has proposed to repeal this provision in conjunction with the other amendments set forth in Proposal 3, and therefore will repeal Article 7 only if Proposal 3 is approved by the affirmative vote of the holders of 662/3% of the outstanding shares of all stock entitled to vote at the annual meeting.
+If Proposal 3 is approved, the amendments to the Certificate of Incorporation will become effective upon filing the Third Restated Certificate of Incorporation with the Delaware Secretary of State.
+Because an abstention on this proposal is not an affirmative vote, it will have the same effect as a vote against this proposal.
+Therefore, it is important that you vote your shares.